 However, I have not found any instance of an antibiotic mouthwash in commercial production during this period.

-The cause of body odour was established in 1953 when Shelley, Hurley and Nichols found that it was the result of bacterial breakdown of secretions produced by the apocrine glands found in the armpit and other areas of the body.
-Subsequent to this, Shelley and Cahn (1955) suggested that antibiotics could be used to control the bacteria that caused body odour.
-A number of deodorants containing antibiotics were then developed for the American market generally using either neomycin or tyrothricin.
+In 1953, Shelley, Hurley and Nichols published a study on the role of bacteria in the production of body odour.
+Subsequent to this, Shelley and Cahn (1955) suggested that antibiotics could be used to control the bacteria and number of deodorants containing antibiotics were then developed for the American market most of which used either neomycin or tyrothricin.

 Tryothricin: First isolated in 1939 by the French scientist René Dubois [1901-1982] when working at the Rockefeller Institute for Medical Research in New York.
 It is generally regarded as the first antibiotic to be used by modern medicine.
 It proved to be too toxic to be injected into the bloodstream but was used to treat surface wounds and skin infections.